ahmadpx1/mastering-github-basics/README.md

-# 🚀 Git and GitHub Commands Essentials for Beginners 💡
+# Git and GitHub Commands Essentials for Beginners

-Welcome!
 This is a quick visual guide to the most important basic Git commands, designed to **simplify your understanding** of the Git workflow and how to interact with GitHub.

 ---